goh-joshua/tp/docs/DeveloperGuide.md

 **MSS**

-1. Agent requests to find a contract
+1. Agent requests to find a contract, specifying either the athlete’s name, sport, or organization’s name as a parameter
 2. playbook.io returns the list of contracts

    Use case ends.

 **Extensions**

 * 1a.
+The given command is invalid
+    * 1a1. playbook.io shows an error message

+      Use case ends.

+* 1b.
 Missing required parameter

+    * 1b1. playbook.io shows an error message

+      Use case ends.

+* 1c.
+The given parameter is invalid

-    * 1a1. playbook.io shows an error message
+    * 1c1. playbook.io shows an error message

       Use case ends.